 - Registered Investment Advisors—investments

-I make mention of this because it is important you know what to expect from each of these advisors.
-In some cases, a CPA or insurance agent may know very little about the wide variety of investments available.
-Registered Investment Advisors, on the other hand, may know very little about the law.
-For example: If you have a million dollars and chose an insurance agent as your sole advisor, you may probably end up putting your money in guaranteed income annuities.
+I make mention of this because it’s important that you know what to expect from each of these advisors.
+In most cases, a CPA or insurance agent would know very little about the wide variety of investments available.
+Registered Investment Advisors, on the other hand, would know very little about the law.
+For example: If you have a million dollars and chose an insurance agent as your sole advisor, you will probably end up putting your money in guaranteed income annuities.
 This might be a great thing for some people and not for others.
 And frankly, it’s probably not a good thing for anyone to invest all of their money in these income vehicles.
 Why?
 Because they are and can severely limit the flexibility of your money.
 If you ever needed to get to a chunk of money in addition to your normal income, you might not be able to - or you might blow up all of your guarantees.

 Moreover, advisors can be captive or independent.
 If the advisor is captive, they often have to meet quotas on selling a certain type of product and usually have to follow strict guidelines as to what they can do for you.
-If the advisor is independent, they usually have a choice each time they meet with you to use different products from different companies and have fewer restrictions imposed on what they can do for you, and the investments they can offer.
+If the advisor is independent, they have a choice each time they meet with you to use different products from different companies and they usually have fewer restrictions imposed on what they can do for you and the investments they can offer.

-Fees may be charged in several ways—by the hour, a flat amount or an asset based amount.
-Fees could get really hefty in some instances, but let’s talk about an asset based amount.
-Imagine your advisor charges your 1% annually on the amount of money he manages for you.
+Fees may be charged in several ways—by the hour, a flat amount, or an asset-based amount.
+Fees could get really hefty in some instances, but let’s talk about an asset-based amount.
+Imagine your advisor charges you 1% annually on the amount of money he manages for you.
 If the assets grow, he makes more.
 If the assets go down, he makes less.
 This gives him an incentive to do a good job.
 I believe there is a healthy mix between commissions and fees simply because we, as advisors, are supposed to do what is best for you.
 Sometimes it is much less expensive to charge a commission and sometimes it makes absolutely no sense to charge a commission.
 The important thing is that you know how your advisor is getting paid.

 Let’s refer back to Grandma for just a minute.
 How do you know when you have outgrown your advisor?
-In some cases it is real simple to know.
+In some cases, it’s simple to know.
 In others, it is not.
 But you can start by asking yourself two questions.

 Call and ask us about S.O.S.—our second opinion service.
-In the midst of our shaken economy, it is more important than ever before to know what your risks are.
-This one hour consultation is to review what you are currently doing and either let you know you are in good financial health or discover where you are assuming unforeseen risk.
+In the midst of our shaken economy, it is more important now than ever before to know what your risks are.
+This one-hour consultation is to review what you are currently doing and either let you know you are in good financial health or discover where you are assuming unforeseen risk.